 To ensure a quality judiciary, attorneys at the firm have provided leadership by their tireless work on the Judicial Evaluation Committee.
 Philip Corboy, Jr., served as General Chairman of CBA’s 250-member Committee from 1990 to 1991.
 Many lawyers in the firm, including Francis Patrick Murphy, Michelle M. Kohut and Daniel S. Kirschner, have volunteered countless hours as investigators and hearing officers.
 This service affirms the firm’s belief that every lawyer has a responsibility to ensure public respect and confidence in our judiciary and allows provision of nonpartisan, publicly disseminated evaluations of sitting judges running for retention or lawyers seeking election or appointment to the bench.

 The Illinois Trial Lawyers Association (ITLA), a statewide organization of over 2,000 attorneys that seeks to secure and ensure the rights of injured consumers and workers, has enjoyed a long history of support from our firm and its attorneys.
-Four C&D attorneys - Philip H. Corboy, Thomas A. Demetrio, Robert J. Bingle and Philip Corboy, Jr. have served as President of this vital organization.
+Four C&D attorneys - including Philip H. Corboy, Thomas A. Demetrio and Philip Corboy, Jr. - have served as President of this vital organization.
 All have worked diligently to protect consumers rights, to promote fair, prompt and efficient administration of justice, and to defend everyone’s right to a trial by jury.
-Partner Kenneth T. Lumb and Associate Attorney William T. Gibbs currently serve on ITLA's Board of Directors, and Partners Robert J. Bingle, Michael K. Demetrio, and Susan J. Schwartz have served on ITLA’s Board of Managers in the past.
+Managing Partner Kenneth T. Lumb and Partner William T. Gibbs currently serve on ITLA's Board of Directors, and Partner Michael K. Demetrio has served on ITLA’s Board of Managers in the past.
 Also, firm lawyers avidly volunteer for a wide array of committee activities, ranging from membership initiatives to writing amicus briefs.

 Philip Corboy.
 Jr. is a past President of the Board of Directors of the Legal Assistance Foundation of Metropolitan Chicago, Illinois’ largest legal aid program for low income people.